michaeleii/TradeSquare/README.md

 Prisma is an open-source ORM (Object-Relational Mapping) tool for Node.js and TypeScript that simplifies database access.
 It allows developers to write type-safe queries using a fluent API and provides automatic schema migrations.
 Prisma is used in this project to interact with the Planetscale database.

-### Passport.js

-Passport.js is a popular authentication middleware for Node.js.
-It provides a simple and modular way to add authentication to your application, supporting various authentication strategies such as local, social, and OAuth.
-Passport.js is used in this project to authenticate users.

 ## Frontend

 ### Tailwind CSS